peterramsing/lost/README.md

 ## Getting Started

 Lost works by creating **blocks**.
 Think of these blocks as columns in a traditional grid system, except they can go vertical as well.
-To create a basic horizontal grid, just insert some blocks into any element like so and pass a fraction (**as a string**) to `block()`.
+To create a basic horizontal grid, just insert some blocks into any element like so and pass a fraction (**as a string** if you're using SCSS or Stylus) to `block()`.

 <h6 align="right">HTML</h6>
 ```html